AmandaLesnik/WebbCouture/README.md

 ![user-stories-img](redme-img/user-stories.jpg)

 ## Features which could be implemented in the future
+- On the index page - add more cool effects, video or photo.
-- On the info page we can add som reference and pictures and links on webpages that we have done and some quotes from happy costomers.
+- On the info page - photos, add som reference and pictures and links on webpages that we have done and some quotes from happy costomers.
-- We can add a map and an adress when the company have moved in to their office.
+- on the contact page -photos, can add a map and an adress when the company have moved in to their office.

 ## Design
-- The pink picture, and the pink/purple style, has been chosen to attract female customers.
+- The pink picture, and the pink/purple style, has been chosen to attract female clients like the customer wanted.
-- The info picture has ben chosen to show that the company design the webpage to look good on all screen sizes.
+- The info picture has ben chosen to show what the company design - that the webpage to look good on all screen sizes.

 🎨 Color Scheme
-- We choose our palette from the pink picture that tha costumer want to have and mix it well so its easy to reed with the background colors and text colors.
+- We choose our palette from the pink picture that the costumer want to have and mix it well so its easy to reed with the background colors and text colors.

 🔠 Typography
 - Google Fonts used: